-BeviMed identified a dominant genetic association between high-impact variants in PMEPA1 and the Specific Disease 'Familial Thoracic Aortic Aneurysm Disease' (FTAAD).
+BeviMed identified a dominant genetic association between high-impact variants in PMEPA1 and the Specific Disease 'Familial thoracic aortic aneurysm disease' (FTAAD).
 The variant with the highest conditional probability of pathogenicity was an insertion of one cytosine within a seven-cytosine stretch in the last exon of the canonical Ensembl transcript ENST00000341744.8.
 This variant, which is predicted to induce a p.S209Qfs3 frameshift, was observed in three FTAAD pedigrees of European ancestry in the 100KGP discovery cohort.
 We replicated the association in three additional collections of cases.
-Firstly, the same variant was identified independently in eight affected members of three pedigrees of Japanese ancestry in a separate Japanese patient group.
-Secondly, a single-cytosine deletion within the same poly-cytosine stretch as the previous variant, and encoding p.S209Afs61, was found in an FTAAD case enrolled in a separate collection of 2,793 participants in the 100KGP Pilot Programme.
-Lastly, we identified a family in Belgium wherein the affected members carried a five base-pair deletion in the same stretch of poly-cytosines inducing a frameshift two residues upstream of the other two variants (p.P207Qfs3).
+First, the same variant was identified independently in eight affected $members\ of\ three\ pedigrees\ of\ Japanese\ ancestry\ in\ a\ separate\ Japanese$ patient group.
+Second, a single-cytosine deletion within the same polycytosine stretch as the previous variant, and encoding p.S209Afs61, was found in an FTAAD case enrolled in a separate collection of 2,793 participants in the 100KGP Pilot Programme.
+Lastly, we identified a family in Belgium wherein the affected members carried a 5-bp deletion in the same stretch of polycytosines inducing a frameshift two residues upstream of the other two variants (p.P207Qfs3).